RodneyDong/java/doc/danceticket.md

 4. allow student refund his/her tickets;
 5. allow display all students information on a table in the order of student id;
 6. if student does NOT exist while refund, the message will be displayed on status bar at the bottom.
-7. main window shall display part start time, duration, location and sponsor information
+7. main window shall display party start time, duration, location and sponsor information
 8. it is better to have help document for user.
 9. [Basic operation check: add, save, load, insert, remove ...](Test.java)
 10. ❓💡 What is the difference between add() and insert() method in BinaryTree?